How to Improve Website Readability? 7 Ways for 2021

 3.2.2 If you do not 1)____ a valid television licence you may not watch 2) __________ programmes using BBC Online 3)________ on any device (including 4) ______ phones, “smart” phones or 5) _______, laptops, tablets and personal 6) _________) at the same time ( 7) __ virtually the same time) 8) __ the programmes are being 9) _________, simulcast or otherwise made 10) _________ (by the BBC on 11) __________, unless you have a 12) _____ television licence.
 For more 13) ___________ on this requirement please 14) ___ the Frequently Asked Questions 15) __ you can contact TV 16) _________ by calling 0870 241 5590 or by visiting www.tvlicensing.co.uk.

-It is important to understand that the Cloze Test is not an alternative to readability test.
-Instead, it involves feedback and participation from readers and measures their reading comprehension, not just how ‘readable’ a block of text is.
+It is important to understand that the Cloze Test is not an alternative to the readability test.
+Instead, it involves feedback and participation from the readers and measures their reading comprehension, not just how ‘readable’ a block of text is.